 11) Don't forget to follow up.

 After an initial meeting, don't forget to follow up by sending any necessary information -- notes, presentation docs, next steps, and so on -- or sending a thank you note.

 These small gestures will help prove that you're on the ball, and that you're making them a priority, rather than just another task to check off your to-do list.

 Sending out updated information after a meeting can also be a way to get a second chance at a first impression.
 How so?
 It helps to show another side of you or your business -- perhaps a more responsible side.
 In fact, a Stanford study revealed that adding more external factors can actually mitigate the effect of a negative first impression.

 Don't let a negative first impression get in the way of your ability to get to know someone.
-Follow these nine tips to ensure that the first time you meet with someone won't be the last.
+Follow these eleven tips to ensure that the first time you meet with someone won't be the last.

 What are your best tips for making a great first impression?
 Share them below.

 Editor's Note: This post was originally published in March 2016 and has been updated for freshness, accuracy, and comprehensiveness.